cybwan/springboot-bookstore-demo/README.md

 Currently, it takes Consul and Eureka as discovery server and will support Nacos or others in the future.

+At the same time, the communication among services supports HTTP and gRPC. `bookstore/bookwarehouse` exposes HTTP and gRPC services, `bookbuyer/bookthief` only exposes HTTP service.

+**By default `bookbuyer/bookthief` calls `bookstore` via HTTP.
+In order to switch to gRPC, an environment `protocol=grpc` is required.**

 ## How to run

 This demo supports two discovery servers: Consul and Eureka.
 You can choose one of them to run.